Steam: Train Carriage

 - Forrest Microbrewery - 1 minute walk from the train.
 Great coffee.
 Good breakfast and lunch.
 Dinner Thursday-Sun .
 Thursday dinner is a limited menu but it's open.

 - General Store has great home made pies, good basic lunches (like pulled pork roles).
-Lots of interesting gourmet items and local produce, but not to be relied on for a grocery shop.
+It is packed with interesting gourmet items and local produce, but not to be relied on for a grocery shop.
 Please come prepared with groceries.

 - Forrest Retro Road - 12 Station Street for vintage-retro shop lovers.
 5 rooms of stuff.
 Open on weekends or you can call Mara 0428502323 at other times to make an appointment to view.